 Ward committees were intended to play a large role in this regard but membership is not even open to residents but reserved for representatives who are nominated by registered organisations.
 The Councillor gets to choose which sectors are represented with approval from the Sub-Council and elections are only held if there are more than one nomination.
 Only representatives from organisations can vote in these elections.

 While some organisations may have community mandates and constituencies, this is not guaranteed or required.
-There is clearly a lack of opportunity for democratic participation in the election of the ward committee as residents cannot vote who should represent them.
+There is clearly a lack of opportunity for democratic participation in the election of the ward committee as residents cannot vote for who should represent them.
 In fact, you don’t have to live in the ward to sit on the ward committee.